codio-content/Linux-Process_Management/.guides/content/Comparing-PID-s-a5cb.md

 ![cli6-top-cmd-terminals](.guides/img/cli6-top-cmd-terminals.png)
 <small>Note: _PID's may vary_</small>.

 T1 and T2 `top` command rows have different `PID` numbers.
-This indicator means that we are in fact running 2 different _top_ processes.
+This indicator means that we are in fact running 2 different `top` processes.
 Each of them can have its own sorting options and work independently from one another.

-Have you tried selecting a different sorting key for one of the _top_ processes?
+Have you tried selecting a different sorting key for one of the `top` processes?
+The other _top_ process should not be interrupted.